osg-htc/osg-htc.github.io/campus-cyberinfrastructure.md

 <h1>Campus Cyberinfrastructure (CC*) Award Recipients Power the Open Science Grid</h1>

 CC* award recipients provide a termendous value to the Open Science Grid in support of scientific research.
-In 2020 campuses with a CC* award campuses contributed over <a href="https://gracc.opensciencegrid.org/d/000000074/gracc-home" target="_blank"> 292 millon core hours </a> in the support of research.
+In 2020 campuses with a CC* award campuses contributed over <a href="https://gracc.opensciencegrid.org/d/000000074/gracc-home" target="_blank"> <b>292 millon core hoursin the support of research<b></a>.
 This campus cyberinfrastructe supported over 186 science research projects in many fields of study such as medical sciences, evolutionary sciences, bio statistics and physics.

 These projects include:
 - COVID-19 research